D3V-S4NJ4Y/Technical-Article-publishing-system/README.md

 - **Three User Roles:**
   - **Admin**: Review, publish, edit, and delete any articles
-  - **Writer**: Create and edit their own articles (draft/private/published)
+  - **Writer**: Create and edit their own draft articles
   - **Reader**: Browse and read published articles

 - **Article Management:**
-  - Create articles with draft/published/private status
+  - Create articles in draft status (automatic for writers)
-  - Edit articles (writers can edit their own, admins can edit any)
+  - Edit articles (writers can edit their own drafts only, admins can edit any)
   - Publish articles (admin only via publish button)
-  - Delete articles (writers can delete their own, admins can delete any)
+  - Delete articles (admin only)
   - Tag articles for better organization

 - **Search & Filter System:**